The Ultimate Holiday Breakup Survival Guide

 While it may initially seem challenging amidst overwhelming negative emotions, joy can exist side-by-side with sadness.
 It can even be healthy.

 I once heard that enjoyment in life can't be forced, but it can be invited.
-So take heart in knowing that your role is to be open to welcoming moments of joy and happiness, understanding that they can complement, rather than erase, the depth of your emotions.
+So take heart in knowing that your role is to be open to moments of joy and happiness.

 Here are some ideas to intentionally invite joy into your life during challenging times:

-If some cherished holiday traditions feel too difficult this year, consider skipping them or sharing the experience with a loved one.
+If some cherished holiday traditions feel too difficult this year, consider skipping them or sharing the experience with others.
 Additionally, creating new traditions can be both a helpful and enjoyable way to build new memories.

 12. Understand You're Wired for Love

-Heartbreak can seemingly hijack your thoughts and emotions, and there's good reason for this.
+Heartbreak can seemingly hijack your thoughts and emotions, and there's a good scientific reason for this.
 We're biologically hardwired for love through our attachment system, a primal survival mechanism deeply embedded in our nature.

 Neurologically, here's what happens to us when we love and lose.